gbif/ssg-biodiversityinformatics/content/01-Call-to-action/en.md

     _Support for open data and open science_

-4. To remove barriers to free and open sharing of data and to the adoption of FAIR data principles  for biodiversity data
+4. To remove barriers to free and open sharing of data and to the adoption of FAIR data principles for biodiversity data ([Wilkinson et al. (2016)](https://doi.org/10.1038/sdata.2016.18))
 5. To describe all data resources with rich metadata that supports present and future reuse
 6. To ensure all data resources are preserved in stable and persistent trusted repositories
 7. To enable collaborative curation, annotation and improvement of all data by any relevant experts and expert communities